PranavGovekar/SCAM/README.md

     FPGA_DEFAULT=tdc

-To swap at runtime (no reboot):
+To swap to the coincidence trigger at runtime (no reboot):

     sudo fpgautil -b /lib/firmware/coincidence.bit.bin
     sudo yeet-data-ct 192.168.1.100

+To swap back to TDC:

+    sudo fpgautil -b /lib/firmware/tdc.bit.bin
+    sudo yeet-data-tdc 192.168.1.100

 To collect data on the host PC:

     pip install -r sw/host/requirements.txt
     python sw/host/collect_data.py -n 18000 192.168.1.100

+---

 ## The PL contract

-Any new bitstream dropped into this Linux image must keep the AXI footprint documented in `docs/pl-contract.md`:
+Any new bitstream dropped into this Linux image **must** keep the AXI footprint documented in `docs/pl-contract.md`.
+The addresses below are baked into both userspace binaries and into the device tree — breaking them is a hard error, not a warning.

 | Address        | Peripheral         | Direction | Width |
 |---------------:|:-------------------|:----------|:------|